-The Faculty of Humanities and Social Sciences offers a range of study options to challenge and broaden your perspective and give you skills employers want.
+The Wellington Faculty of Humanities and Social Sciences offers study options to challenge and broaden your perspective and give you skills employers want.

 Our many Schools, Centres and Institutes have a diverse range of courses and qualifications across the spectrum of Humanities and Social Science disciplines.

 In the Humanities we explore what it means to be human—languages, literature, history, media studies, film, theatre, and music.
 Social sciences include subjects where we explore how humans interact with each other—cultural anthropology, communication, criminology, and sociology.

 Our qualifications range from undergraduate degrees (BA,BC, BMus) to a variety of graduate and postgraduate qualifications such as the Graduate Diploma in Arts, Postgraduate Diploma in Arts , BA(Hons), and Master of Arts.
 The Faculty also offers a number of specialist Master's by coursework qualifications.
 Supervision for research for a PhD is offered in most areas of the Faculty.

 Common to them all is our focus on teaching students to recognise multiple perspectives, deal with ambiguity and develop flexibility, creativity, imagination and critical thinking—all attributes employers tell us they value highly.